 ||Returns instructions about other available commands.|

-Different countries impose different restrictions on incoming message content.
-If you encounter an instance where a message is marked as delivered, but the intended recipient hasn't received the message, consider looking at Twilio's SMS Guidelines for the recipient's country to better understand what have happened.
+Different countries impose specific restrictions on incoming message content.
+If you encounter an instance where a message is marked as delivered, but the intended recipient hasn't received the message, consider looking at Twilio's SMS Guidelines for the recipient's country to better understand what might be the cause.